We enable students to fully take part in school life.

 1. Dedicated EAL Classes

 EAL specialists teach students for 40 minutes every day outside the main classroom.
 Activities in these classes focus on the four language skills: listening, speaking, reading, and writing.
 Classes also cover some content vocabulary and grammar, especially for Science and Social Studies.
-The Pull-out classes meet simultaneously with Modern Language Vietnamese and Modern Language Mandarin, so EAL students are not 'missing' any class time.
+The EAL classes meet simultaneously with Modern Language Vietnamese and Modern Language Mandarin, so EAL students are not 'missing' any class time.

 2. In-Class support